Jackett/Jackett/README.md

 This software creates a [Torznab](https://github.com/Sonarr/Sonarr/wiki/Implementing-a-Torznab-indexer) (with [nZEDb](https://github.com/nZEDb/nZEDb/blob/master/docs/newznab_api_specification.txt) category numbering) and [TorrentPotato](https://github.com/RuudBurger/CouchPotatoServer/wiki/Couchpotato-torrent-provider) API server on your machine.
 Torznab enables software such as [Sonarr](https://sonarr.tv) to access data from your favorite indexers in a similar fashion to rss but with added features such as searching.
 TorrentPotato is an interface accessible to [CouchPotato](https://couchpota.to/).

 Jackett works as a proxy server: it translates queries from apps (Sonarr, SickRage, CouchPotato, Mylar, etc) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
 This allows for getting recent uploads (like RSS) and performing searches.
+Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.

 We were previously focused on TV but are working on extending searches to allow for searching other items such as movies, comics, and music.